Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/data-elements/_index.md

 ## Overview

-A Data element consist of two parts; its metadata document and the actual data blob.
+A data element consist of two parts; its metadata document and the actual data blob.
 This API work primarily with the blob while keeping the metadata document updated.

 **basePath**
 ```http